 Docker is considered as PaaS (platform as a service) software which makes use of OS level virtualization feature to spin up containers.
 In other words, we can say Docker provides container run time environment.

-Without any further ado, let’s jump into the installation steps,
+Without any further ado, let’s jump into Docker installation steps,

 Open the terminal and run following commands to install docker dependencies,